antoinesylvia/Autoplex-Cluster/general_apps_info/readme.md

 1. Installing an app and running it locally.
 2. Adding the app location (IP and port) to a reverse proxy like Nginx as a location block.
 Users can expose their apps as a subdirectory (domain.com/app) or subdomain (app.domain.com), subdomain would need a TLS wildcart cert for the 2nd setup.
 3. Leveraging a feature on Nginx called auth_request on location blocks, lets sytem know which blocks require auth (granular as you want).
-4. Use a front page organizer that leverages RBAC, IDp, SSO and 2FA that can tie in all your installed services locally into one interface: https://github.com/causefx/Organizr
+4. Use a front page organizer that leverages RBAC, IDp, SSO and 2FA that can tie in all your installed services locally into one interface.
+Example: https://github.com/causefx/Organizr
 5. Open up port 443 for the IP where you will be passing inbound traffic (and/or IP and port number for VPN, recommend Wireguard).
-6.
+ - Try to keep your management interfaces accessiblity tied to only local use (leveraging a VPN on the go).
+6. Ensure you have a domain name, if you don't have a static WAN IP you will have to run a DDNS updater on the host or use built-in features (if available) at the router level.